Xyleninae

 (NCBI-index: 988071)

-The Center-barred Sallow (Atethmia centrago) has a slightly scalloped trailing edge of the broad forewing at a fairly right angle to the leading edge and deviates strongly inwards from the middle.
-The forewing is yellow to orange or brown with a dark median band that may contain grayish spots.
+The Center-barred Sallow (Atethmia centrago) has a slightly scalloped trailing edge of the broad forewing at a somewhat right angle to the leading edge and deviates firmly inwards from the middle.
+The forewing is yellow to orange or brown with a dark median band that may contain greyish spots.
 The inner transverse line is remarkably straight.
 The kidney mark is part of the median band and can sometimes be seen faintly.
 The oval mark is not visible.
-The drawing is fairly constant but can vary considerably in intensity.
-The wingspan is 32-6mm and the flight period is in one generation from August to mid-October.
+The drawing is pretty constant but can vary considerably in intensity.
+The wingspan is 32-6mm and the flight period is one generation from August to mid-October.
 Host plant: Common ash.
 Dutch name: Essengouduil.
 Frisian name:

 Flying period: